tomswinburne/PyGT/README.md

 T.D.
 Swinburne and D.J.
 Wales, *Defining, Calculating, and Converging Observables of a Kinetic Transition Network*, J. Chemical Theory and Computation (2020), [link](https://doi.org/10.1021/acs.jctc.9b01211)

 T.D.
 Swinburne, D. Kannan, D.J.
 Sharpe and D.J.
-Wales, *Rare Events and First Passage Time Statistics From the Energy Landscape*,
-J. Chemical Physics (accepted 2020)
+Wales, *Rare Events and First Passage Time Statistics From the Energy Landscape*, Submitted to J. Chemical Physics (2020)

 More functionality will be added soon.